Adrian2337/covid-spread-analyzer/Readme.md

 * Overall statistics
 * Details (history of deaths/ cured/ infected daily cases )for each voivodeship in Poland

-And much more, are You interested?
+And much more, we hope you are interested :).

 ## Installation